ELEVATE-Project/documents/src/docusaurus/docs/enrolling-for-a-session.md

 1. To enroll for a session, do any one of the following actions:

-* On your Homepage, find a session of interest.
+* On your Home page, find a session of interest.
 Tap the session tile and tap **Enroll**.

     <div class="img_callout">